Zenika/sensei/README.md

 start -- serve --material=./training-material` where `./training-material`
 points to directory with training material in it).
 You may alternatively use `npm run dev --` instead to enable restart on change (eg `npm run dev -- serve --material=./training-material`).
+Note that `npm run dev` requires Node.js 18.11 or later.

 ### Testing

-Tests are written using the built-in [test](https://nodejs.org/api/test.html) module.
+Tests are written using the built-in [test](https://nodejs.org/api/test.html) module, which requires Node.js 18.3 or later.

 - Run all tests: `npm test`
 - Run one test file: `npm test path/to/test/file.test.js`
-- Run one test file and rerun on changes: `npm run test:watch path/to/test/file.test.js`

 ### Source file structure